Farès Brahimi

-Farès Brahimi (born 22 October 1988 in Réghaïa) is an Algerian footballer who plays as a midfielder.
+Farès Brahimi (born 22 October 1988) is an Algerian footballer who plays as a midfielder.

 Personal life

 Brahimi was born on 22 October 1988, in Réghaïa, Algiers Province.
 At age two, he moved with family to France.
-He has both Algerian and French citizenship.
+He has both Algerian and French nationalities.

 Career

 Early career

 Brahimi emerged through Saint-Étienne's youth system, but made no appearances for the first team during his stint; he played regularly for the reserves, in the Championnat de France amateur.
 In 2007–08, Farès appeared regularly for US Cognac.
 In June 2008 he signed a contract with US Feurs.

 Minyor Pernik

 Following a trial period in November 2010, Brahimi signed a contract with Bulgarian club Minyor Pernik on 1 February 2011.
 He made his A Professional Football Group debut on 27 February, as a second-half substitute in a 3–0 home loss against Litex Lovech.
 Farès quickly became a regular in the starting eleven and scored two goals to the end of the 2010–11 season.